CrescentRR/GoARacle/README.md

 Val's the amazing creator of the seed generator site!
 Check it out here: https://randomizer.valaxor.com/#/seed

 Thanks to "Key (Shrug)" on Discord for his input and feedback on the generator during designing.
 Always appreciated, and good luck on your races.

+Thanks to "HPfunman" on Discord for his bug reports.
+I'm really good at making spaghetti, and man is he good at gobbling it up and spitting it back out.